-There’s no way in hell that I could have put such a positive spin on things without a sufficient period of time passing and after putting in the hard work required to recover.
-Affair recovery is a very long process and it takes a long while for the negative images to dissipate and for new, better memories to take their place.
+There’s no way in this world that I could have put such a positive spin on things without a sufficient period of time passing and after putting in the hard work required to recover.
+Affair recovery is a long process and it takes a long while for the negative images to dissipate and for new, better memories to take their place.

 What do you think?
-Have you had any success at associating the painful memories of infidelity with something more positive and restorative?
+Have you had any success with healing from painful memories of infidelity by associating them with something more positive and restorative?

 Here’s a video with another perspective on letting go of the past.